CIVIS-project/YouPower/backend/README.md

 ```
 # run server
 npm start
-# or run server with automatic restart
+# or run server with automatic restart (with nodemon)
 npm restart
 ```